 Scrum.org invites qualified trainer candidates to attend a designated train-the-trainer (TTT) event.
 Do not register for a training as a trainer candidate until your application has been reviewed.
 The TTT for PSD is a special 5-day event consisting of a 2-day Professional Scrum Foundations TTT course followed by a 3-day Professional Scrum Developer TTT course.
 All candidates are evaluated and given feedback by the course instructors and will need their approval to continue.

-Fee: typically $3995 registration fee (plus travel and expenses).
-Note that trainers in secondary markets are typically eligible to receive discounted registration.
+Fee: Typically $3995 registration fee (plus travel and expenses).
+Note that trainers in secondary markets may be eligible to receive discounted registration.

 Step 4: Assessments and Interviews

 Following the training, we delve deeper into your knowledge, training skills, and ways you plan to contribute to the PST community.